“truly gifted and supremely able”

 Hermann has now been ranked by the directories as a leading new silk in the fields of company law, insolvency law, chancery-commercial dispute resolution and offshore litigation.
 The most recent editions describe him as “consistently impressive and helpful [with] a huge capacity to get to grips with large amounts of information quickly” (Chambers UK Bar 2022) and as “very pragmatic … excellent at identifying the correct approach to take with the judge” (the Legal 500 2022).
 “He’s fantastic and he makes his points firmly and fairly” (Chambers Global 2022); “clients like him because he’s quick to understand their goals and he communicates well” (Chambers UK Bar 2022).

 - Cases of interest

-- Kathryn Ma Wai Fong v Incredible Power Ltd & others (BVI High Court) (scope of BVI specific disclosure regime; jurisdiction to order provision of affidavit evidence on disclosure methodology);
+- Kathryn Ma Wai Fong v Incredible Power Ltd & others (BVI Commercial Court) (scope of BVI specific disclosure regime; jurisdiction to order provision of affidavit evidence on disclosure methodology);

-- PT Ventures SGPS SA v Vidatel Limited (BVI High Court) (recognition and enforcement of ICC award; effect of central bank currency exchange restrictions on enforcement of costs orders);
+- PT Ventures SGPS SA v Vidatel Limited (BVI Commercial Court) (recognition and enforcement of ICC award; effect of central bank currency exchange restrictions on enforcement of costs orders);

 - Re Successful Trend Investment Corporation (Eastern Caribbean CA) (unfair prejudice: irretrievable breakdown of a quasi-partnership in the form of a family company, loss of substratum, breach of agreement and/or exclusion, improper purpose and breach of statute; issue of shares at discount; just & equitable winding up; destruction/loss of trust and confidence);